Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 In poor countries, many farmers are also tunneling tax victims.

-Researchers cannot answer why poor farmers don’t purchase crop insurance, as the proceeds from the crops harvested each year are typically the only source of income to their family.
+Researchers cannot answer why poor farmers don’t purchase crop insurance, as the proceeds from the crops harvested each year are typically the only source of income for their families.
 When asked why they do not buy insurance, the farmers respond that they cannot afford it.
 In reality “they cannot afford to not be insured” (36).

 Scarcity makes us less intelligent and more impulsive.
 Life is fundamentally harder under scarcity.
 What’s worse is that scarcity generally creates more scarcity.